tdouglas1313/DynamoDB-Examples/README.md

 [DynamoDB Docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html)

 #Setup
-You will need this in your js file to use the functions below<br>
+You will need this in your js file to use the functions below

 ```js
 var AWS = require("aws-sdk");